aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/232-Lambda function.md

-As mentioned earlier that lambda function can take any number of argument, let's calculate the element wise sum of two lists.
+As mentioned earlier, the lambda function can take any number of arguments.
+Let's calculate the element-wise sum of two lists.